On the Convergence and Size Transferability of Continuous-depth Graph Neural Networks: Notation and Preliminary Concepts

-While various designs of $\Phi$ have been proposed in the GNDE literatures \citep{xhonneux2020continuous,chamberlain2021grand,rusch2022graph,choi2023gread}, we focus here on the case where $\Phi$ is a spectral GNNs.
-Our analysis can similarly be applied to more general choices of $\Phi$, which we leave for future work.
-The convergence analysis of such GNNs in the infinite-node limit has been well studied in the literature \citep{ruiz2020graphon, krishnagopal2023graph, keriven2023functions, maskey2023transferability}, whereas our goal is to establish \emph{trajectory-wise} convergence for GNDEs, due to their fundamentally different continuous-depth architecture.
+While various GNN designs for the velocity field in \eqref{GNDE} have been proposed in the GNDE literature \citep{xhonneux2020continuous,chamberlain2021grand,rusch2022graph,choi2023gread}, we focus here on the case where it is parameterized by a spectral GCN.
+Our analysis can similarly be applied to more general choices, which we leave for future work.
+The convergence analysis of GNNs in the infinite-node limit has been well studied in the literature \citep{ruiz2020graphon, krishnagopal2023graph, keriven2023functions, maskey2023transferability}, whereas our goal is to establish \emph{trajectory-wise} convergence for GNDEs, due to their fundamentally different continuous-depth architecture.

-\paragraph{Graph Neural Networks} To ground our discussion, we first review the formulation of spectral convolutional GNNs.
-A \textit{graph shift operator} (GSO) \(\mS \in \mathbb{R}^{|V(\mathcal{G})| \times |V(\mathcal{G})| }\) is a symmetric matrix that encodes the structure of \(\mathcal{G}\) \citep{shuman2013emerging,sandryhaila2013discrete, ortega2018graph}.
-Specifically, \([\mS]_{ij} \neq 0\) if nodes \(i\) and \(j\) are connected, or if \(i = j\).
+\paragraph{Graph Neural Networks} To ground our discussion, we first review the formulation of spectral GCNs.
+For a graph $\mathcal{G}$, a matrix \(\mS \in \mathbb{R}^{|V(\mathcal{G})| \times |V(\mathcal{G})| }\) is called a \textit{graph shift operator} (GSO) if it satisfies \(\mS_{ij} = 0\) for $(i,j)\notin E(\mathcal{G})$ and \(i \neq j\) \citep{shuman2013emerging,sandryhaila2013discrete, ortega2018graph}.
 Common choices for \(\mS\) include the normalized adjacency matrix or the graph Laplacian, both of which effectively capture the topological structure of the graph.
-In spectral GNNs, convolution is generalized to graphs using the GSO.
+In spectral GNNs, the notion of convolution from image-based Convolutional Neural Networks (CNNs) is generalized to graph-structured data using the GSO.
 Let \(\vx \in \mathbb{R}^{|V(\mathcal{G})|} \) be a \textit{graph signal}, and let \(\vh = [h_0, h_1, \dots, h_{K-1}] \in \mathbb{R}^K\) be a \textit{filter}.
+Here, the value of $K$ is a model hyperparameter, which is given and fixed a priori.
 The graph convolution of \(\vx\) with \(\vh\) is defined as $\sum_{k=0}^{K-1} h_k \mS^k \vx$, where \(\mS^k\) is the $k$-th power of $\mS$.
-This operation extends classical convolution on images to graph-structured data \citep{bruna2013spectral,kipf2016semi} by aggregating information from a node's \(k\)-hop neighbors.
+This operation employs powers of the GSO to aggregate information from a node’s neighbors up to $K-1$ hops away \citep{bruna2013spectral,kipf2016semi}, which we refer to as $K$-hop aggregation.